When you call a company for customer support — especially technical support — it pays to be prepared.

-If you are having trouble with a device, try going to the manufacturers website and then to the troubleshooting/support section.
-You may be able to solve the problem and save yourself some time.
-Or try searching for the problem using a search engine like Google or Bing.
-Other users may have had the same problem and you may be able to find an answer online.
+If you are having trouble with a device, try going to the troubleshooting/support section of the manufacturer’s website.
+You may be able to solve the problem yourself and save some time.
+Or try searching for the problem using a search engine such as Google or Microsoft Bing.
+Other users may have had the same problem, and you may be able to find their solutions online.

-Check you warranty status before placing the phone call.
+Check your warranty status before placing the phone call.
 You can often find the warranty information on the product itself or in the documentation that came with the product.
-You can also go to the manufacturer’s website.
-They frequently have a section that allows you to enter the serial number of the product to look up the warranty information.

-Set aside at least a half hour for the phone call to customer service.
-The call may take more or less time but normally it is not a quick chat.
+Set aside at least 30 minutes for a phone call to a company’s customer service number.
+The call may take more or less time, but normally it is not a quick chat.

-If you are calling technical support for a product, have the serial number, product number and the make and model number ready.
-If you have the receipt for the product, have that ready as well.
-The receipt should show the date purchased, where the item was purchased and how much you paid for the product.
+If you are calling for technical support for a product, have the serial number, product number, and make and model number ready.
+Try to have your receipt ready as well.
+The receipt should show the date of purchase, where the item was purchased and how much you paid for it.